 Family and Friends

-Family and friends may remain with you until you leave the Day Surgery Department for surgery.
-They are welcome to wait in the Surgical Family Waiting Room, located on the first floor next to the front entrance of the hospital, near the Operating Room while you are in surgery.
+Family and friends are welcome to wait in the Surgical Family Waiting Room, located on the first floor next to the front entrance of the hospital, near the Operating Room while you are in surgery.
 The nurse will call the Family Waiting Room to notify your contact person when the surgery has begun, and keep them updated on the progress of your surgery.
 The physician will look for your family and friends in the waiting room after the surgery is complete and the surgeon will speak with your designated contact person after your surgery.

 Family in the Surgical Waiting Room can be reached at (337) 898-6569 or 898-6444.
 A hospital volunteer is also seated at the entrance of the hospital, next to the family waiting room to answer any questions or provide help.